 The UK has long since enjoyed a special relationship with the U.S. Last year some 36,000 UK businesses exported goods and services to the tune of £46 billion.
 With the Federal Reserve forecasting growth of around 2.3% in 2019, long may it continue.

 Undoubtedly, innovation, flexibility and willingness to adapt to change, are all driving forces in a vibrant economy.
 However, trends are fickle by nature, and todays golden chalice can become tomorrows’ hot potato almost overnight.

 It takes real industry insight, agility and astute financial management/planning in order to stay relevant.
 That’s where can help.

-Alternatively, if you are not quite ready to take the plunge, but seek working capital to grow your business here in the UK, Newable Lending may be the solution.
+If you are not quite ready to take the plunge, but seek working capital to grow your business here in the UK, Newable Finance may be the solution.